vanilophp/docs/admin-basics.md

 ```
 ## Change Branding

-This very minimal right now, but you can change the App's name displayed
+You can change the App's name displayed on admin, the admin start URL
-on admin, the admin start URL and the icon in top left.
+and the icon in top left.

 ```php
 // config/concord.php